Education in Japan: Criticisms

-Suicide rate of Japanese students since 1988.
+Suicide rate of Japanese students between 1988 and 2018.

 Japanese students are faced with immense pressure to succeed academically from their parents, teachers, peers, and society.
 This is largely a result of a society that has long placed a great amount of importance on education, and a system that places all of its weight upon a single examination that has significant life-long consequences.
 This pressure has led to behaviors such as school violence, cheating, suicide, and significant psychological harm.
 In some cases, students have experienced nervous breakdowns that have required hospitalization as young as twelve.
 In 1991, it was reported that 1,333 people in the age group of 15–24 had killed themselves, much of which was due to academic pressure.
 In an international perspective, teenage suicide rates are close to the OECD average and below those of the United States.
 A survey by the Education Ministry showed that students at public schools were involved in a record number of violent incidents in 2007: 52,756 cases, an increase of some 8,000 on the previous year.
 In almost 7,000 of these incidents, teachers were the victims of assault.

 The Japanese educational system has also been criticized for failure to foster independent thinkers with cultural and artistic sensibility.
 Japanese students who attend schools overseas often face difficulty adapting and competing in that environment due to a lack of international viewpoints.

 There is also criticism about the amount of free time students are given and/or are allowed within their middle school and high school careers.
 As Japanese students grow, their time to assert what they have learned in class to real life is cut dramatically, starting with the elevation from elementary to lower secondary school.
 A large part of this has to do with cram schooling, or Juku, which can start as early as elementary and takes full effect toward the end of junior high school, with roughly 60% of all students participating.
 This number has increased drastically over the past couple decades, as well as the view of juku within the Japanese academic system.
 While initially seen as a problem, cram schools have become synonymous with Japan's schooling and are even seen as a support to the structure of said schooling.
-With juku costing between 600,000 and 1.5 million yen, depending on how old the student is and how much the guardian can pay, cram school is a very profitable part of the economy, with over 48,000 juku schools active today.
+With juku costing between JP¥600,000-¥1.5 million, depending on how old the student is and how much the guardian can pay, cram school is a very profitable part of the economy, with over 48,000 juku schools active today.
 With these extra school sessions ranging between 1 and 6 days a week on top of normal classes, there is a fear that students will be unable to incorporate what they have learned into their lives, and thus could foreseeably lose the retained knowledge once the Entrance Exams are over.
 According to data from OECD's PISA 2015, after-school study time was the 4th lowest among 55 surveyed countries, behind Germany, Finland, and Switzerland.